If you like this site,

 The sort of auctorial zealotry or condescension described above is awfully widespread in science fiction.
 It is less so in fantasy, at least if we view that field as a historical whole.
 For a long time—from well before there really was such a literature as “science fiction” (a hatchling of the ’30s, Mr. Aldiss, who traces it to Mary Shelley, notwithstanding)—there was a literature of fantasy, or “fantastical fiction” as it was often called.
 While fanatics try to trace fantasy back virtually to caveman days, if we call “fantasy” the deliberate making of a false, artificial world for largely literary purposes—as distinguished from myth or folklore or epic, which are stories meant to be thought true (or at least a reasonable or plausible facsimile of truth, as with Dante’s Comedy)—fantasy is no older than the novel, but still by and large much older than “scientifiction.”
 Many of the early writers of “fantastical fiction” had, very assuredly, something to say, but they came of a literary tradition that didn’t stint the telling of a tale just because the tale might carry a message or viewpoint.
 They were, to use a now-plagued phrase, well educated.

 (Yes, I have heard of such people as H.G.
-Wells and Jules Verne and the cited Ms. Shelley.
+Wells and Jules Verne and the cited Ms. Shelley—indeed, there is an entire page on this site listing very early speculative fictions.
 I mean above that there was no going school of “science fiction” writing until the pulps of the early ’30s; earlier works were not in their time much distinguished from what we today call “fantasy,” the lot being—as noted earlier above—lumped in as “fantastical fiction.”)

 It wasn’t until into the twentieth century in America that “writers” with little more than a love of technology and a conviction that they were possessed of a vision that would transform humanity started getting widely published (if the pulps were “wide” publication).
 In time, fantasy of course “caught up” with science fiction: more and more authors with convictions and little else started writing, and getting published, presenting tales next to which Pinocchio is high literature.
 Nowadays the two forms, fantasy and science fiction, are closely parallel in quality or lack of it.